 Page Speed Expectations are Constantly Shifting

 There are a lot of studies on speed metrics and user expectations, but Google warns that expectations change over time due to new Internet speeds.
-Back when the internet was slower, people were more willing to forgive a few seconds here and there for site load times.
+Back when the internet connections were slower, people were more willing to forgive a few seconds here and there for site load times.
 But as the internet has grown speedier and more accessible, user expectations have shifted – and will continue to shift – towards shorter load times and faster response.

 Loading Speed Isn’t Just About the First Page